mblue9/BioHackEU24_preprint/paper/paper.md

   (reposUrl, biocViewsVocab, topTerm="Software"))
 ```

-**Mapping results**

-We mapped all of the vocabulary considered above against the EDAM ontology using the [`text2term`](https://github.com/rsgoncalves/text2term) Python library.
+**Mapping results.** We mapped all of the vocabulary considered above against the EDAM ontology using the [`text2term`](https://github.com/rsgoncalves/text2term) Python library.
 This library proposes a variety of scoring methods based on string similarity, however it may underestimate the actual relevance of a mapped term, or not output a satisfying match when an actually relevant but distinct term or synonym is available in EDAM.
 Hence, though it provides a good basis for the “translation” of Bioconductor packages annotations to EDAM terms, it requires significant manual curation (See [supplementary spreadsheet](https://docs.google.com/spreadsheets/d/1cJZom4c6GsuClKf0qt79LSJ9BY2PVGB4l5mRO1tkuYY/edit?usp=sharing), “Mapping\_curated” tab \- background color code follows the catgories shown in Figure 4).

-After curation, the mapped vocabulary was divided into 5 categories (Table 1).
+After curation, the mapped vocabulary was divided into five categories (Table 2).

 | Category         | Description                                                                       |
 |------------------|-----------------------------------------------------------------------------------|